ltlancas/ltlancas.github.io/research.md

 permalink: /research/
 ---

-I am currently working on explanding this page with some short descriptions of some of my research projects.
+I am currently working on expanding this page with some short descriptions of some of my research projects.
 For now I have
 <a href="../files/Curriculum_Vitae.pdf">my CV</a> (last update August 9th, 2021), a list of my publications which can be found [here][my-ads-lib], and a short description of my path in academia.

 For those who prefer to search for me with an ORCiD, mine is 0000-0002-0041-4356